Stephen Colbert says he comes home before the live audience | ExBulletin

 Telling jokes in a vacuum has been especially difficult for late-night performers, who depend on the pace of audience response to their material, he said.

-The return of the entertainment audience is something the country badly needs, he said.
-It is an exit that has been repressed in the nation’s long abused psyche for a long time.
-Of course, it’s going to be liberating.
+The return of the entertainment public “is something the country needs deeply,” he said.
+“It’s an exit that has been held back in the nation’s long abused psyche for a long time.
+Of course, it’s going to feel liberating.”

 Despite Colbert’s announcement on Monday, he may not be the first late-night host to return before a full house.

-Jimmy Fallon has recorded NBC’s Tonight show to a partial studio audience of around 40% capacity at Rockefeller Center since March 22.
+Jimmy Fallon has recorded NBC’s “Tonight” show to a partial studio audience of about 40% capacity at Rockefeller Center since March 22.
 NBC said Monday that Fallon plans to have a full, fully vaccinated audience in early June.

 ABC’s Jimmy Kimmel has been doing shows in his regular studio, and at least some people watch him, but it’s unclear how many and who they are.